 Step One: Start with an Example or Story

 When you write a persuasive speech, stories are vital.
 Stories and examples have a powerful way to set people at ease.
 They get the audience interested in the presentation.
-Stories also help you audience see the concepts you are trying to explain in a visual way.
+Stories also help your audience see the concepts you are trying to explain in a visual way.
 The more details that you put into your story, the more vivid the images being created in the minds of your audience members.
 This concept isn’t mystical or anything.
 It is science.
 When we communicate effectively with another person, the purpose is to help the listener picture a concept in his/her mind that is similar to the concept in the speaker’s mind.
-The old adage is that a “picture is worth a 1000 words.”
+The old adage is that a “picture is worth 1000 words.”
 Well, an example or a story is a series of moving pictures.
-So, a well told story is worth thousands of words (facts).
+So, a well-told story is worth thousands of words (facts).

 I’ll give you an example.